NextCenturyCorporation/mcs-pipeline/README.md

 There can be a lot of output and users may want to verify it is working properly

+Startup of the Ray cluster can take a couple minutes and include failed attempts to connect to the head node via SSH if the instance was not running prior.

 Once the Ray instance is setup and is running a Ray task, you should see output prefixed with:
   '(pid=#####)' or '(pid=#####, ip=###.###.###.###)' for running on the head node or a non-head worker node respectively